-The Cumberland Trail is still under construction, but will extend over 330 miles when complete.
+The Cumberland Trail is still under construction but will extend over 330 miles when complete.
 Of the proposed 330+ miles of trail, approximately 185 miles and 40 trailheads are open for public use.
-You can view open trail between Signal Mountain and Cumberland Gap in the interactive map below.
+You can view the open trail between Signal Mountain and Cumberland Gap in the interactive map below.

 Unless otherwise indicated below, Cumberland Trail managed areas are open during daylight hours:

-North Chickamauga Creek Gorge State Natural Area: 7:00 AM to 7:00 PM
+North Chickamauga Creek Gorge State Natural Area: Daily from 7:00 AM to 7:00 PM EST

 Vehicles left in gated areas after sunset are subject to being towed or locked in.